sab-sachsen/cdn/README.md

 ### Run in Docker

+> You must provide a `.env.docker` file in the root of your project.
+This file may contain
+> variables to configure your instance, have a look at the [sample file `.env.docker.sample`](.env.docker.sample).

-Simply run `npm run start:docker` and it will build and run the container.
+Simply run `npm run start:docker` and it will install dependencies, build and run the container.